learnk8s/learnk8s.io/src/gatekeeper/content.md

 ...
 ```

-A ConstraintTemplate isn’t something you can use to validate deployments, though.
+A `ConstraintTemplate` isn’t something you can use to validate deployments, though.
-It's just a definition of a policy that can only be enforced by creating a Constraint.
+It's just a definition of a policy that can only be enforced by creating a `Constraint`.
-You may use the same ConstraintTemplate but define multiple constraints to enforce
+You may use the same `ConstraintTemplate` but define multiple constraints to enforce
 policies for different workloads, for example.

 ### Creating a constraint

-A Constraint is a way to say “I want to apply this policy to the cluster”.
+A `Constraint` is a way to say "I want to apply this policy to the cluster".

-You can think about ConstraintTemplates as a book of recipes.
+You can think about `ConstraintTemplates` as a book of recipes.
 You have hundreds of recipes for baking cakes and cookies, but you can’t really eat them.
 You need to select the recipe and actually mix the ingredients to bake your cake.

-Constraints are a particular instance of a recipe — the ConstraintTemplate.
+Constraints are a particular instance of a recipe — the `ConstraintTemplate`.

 Let’s have a look at an example.

-The following Constraint uses the previously defined ConstraintTemplate (recipe):
+The following `Constraint` uses the previously defined ConstraintTemplate (recipe):

 ```yaml|title=check_image_tag_constraint.yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1